superkerokero/naruhodo/README.md

     As a rule-based system, it certainly has its limitations such as completely resolving coreferences.
 But I believe in the realm of NLP, especially in rudimentary information parsing tasks, rule-based system can be used to make practical applications.
 Recent advances in statitics-based techniques such as deep learning seem promising.
 But almost all of these techniques require large amount of labelled data, which is hard to retrieve.
 The rule-based approach taken here is more or less an Ab Initio way of looking at some NLP problems(which doesn't take any training data before making useful predictions).
 My hope is that applications like this may at least alleviate the pain of collecting large amount of labelled data by automating some of the tedious tasks. `naruhodo` is my personal experiment on how far rule-based system can go in the world of NLP.
 It may fail to be practically useful, but I am sure it is going to be an interesting journey.

+* ### Improving coreference resolution performance (0.2.1 ~)

+    [Coreference resolution](https://en.wikipedia.org/wiki/Coreference) is the task of finding all expressions that refer to the same entity in a text.
+Without proper coreference resolution, generated KSG does not capture all meaningful information, and its usability will be quite limited.
+Currently `naruhodo` has a primitive coreference resolution added from 0.2.1, but the performance is quite limited.
+I am experimenting with some published works on this topic.
+A method based on word embeddings and reinforcement learning might be added to `naruhodo` first starting from version 0.5 ~.

 * ### Support for more backends (0.5 ~)

     There aren't many Japanese parsing programs available on the internet yet.
 Aside of `mecab` + `cabocha`, the most usable parsing program seems to be `juman(++)` + `knp`.
 The output format of `knp` does contain extra useful information and can be more accurate than `cabocha` in some situations.
 But its output lacks a unified scheme, making it difficult to use.
 Another important fact is that `juman(++)` + `knp` parsing can be very time consuming compared to `mecab` + `cabocha`, which limits its use cases.